• I need help with

-There is a legal duty under the Equality Act to make reasonable adjustments for disabled employees when they are placed at a substantial disadvantage by:
+There’s a legal duty under the Equality Act 2010 to make reasonable adjustments for disabled employees when they’re placed at a substantial disadvantage by:

-• a physical feature of the employer’s premises or
+• A physical feature of the employer’s premises

-• an employer’s failure to provide an auxiliary aid.
+• A employer’s failure to provide an auxiliary aid

 Some examples of reasonable adjustments include adjusting the recruitment process, changing equipment, allowing a disabled person to make a phased return to work or making physical changes to the workplace.

-The Tribunal noted that the employer had offered several adjustments including a phased return to work, a temporary reduction in hours, the elimination of performance targets and a lighter workload.
-However, they concluded that they had failed to make a reasonable adjustment by not allowing the employee to return to her original desk for two weeks.
+The employee was eventually dismissed.
+The tribunal noted the employer had offered adjustments including a phased return to work, temporary reduction in hours, the removal of performance targets, and a lighter workload.

 Find what you were looking for?